 This is where Adobe Lightroom comes in handy.
-Unlike Photoshop, this program was specifically created for beginners to edit and enhance their photos without complications.
-With just a little practice, it’s easy to make your headshots look amazing using this easy-to-use program.
+Unlike Photoshop, this software is specifically designed for beginners to edit and enhance photos without breaking a sweat.

-Now, if you don’t know how to edit headshots in Lightroom yet, this article can help.
-As we walk through some common headshot editing challenges, I’ll show you how to resolve them using Lightroom’s tools.
+Now, if you don’t know how to edit headshots in Lightroom yet, this article will definitely help.
+As we walk through some common headshot editing challenges, I’ll show you how to resolve them using different Lightroom tools.
+And with just a little practice, you can give your headshots the look they deserve.

-Editing headshots are a bit different than editing other types of photos, though.
-Since headshots are usually taken at close range, any blemishes or imperfections on the subject’s face will be magnified.
+Since headshots are usually taken at close range, any blemishes or imperfections on the subject’s face are often magnified.
 This means that you’ll need to be extra careful when editing headshots, as even small changes can have a big impact.

-And while some people may think editing is unethical, it’s actually a great way to improve your photos and make them look their best.
-After all, even the best photographers take advantage of editing software to perfect their photos.
+And while some people may think editing is unethical, it’s actually a great way to improve your photos and get the best out of them.
+After all, even the best photographers often use and promote editing software for perfection.
+So why shouldn’t you!

 How To Edit Headshots In Lightroom?

 Now, let’s walk you through my step-by-step guide to editing headshots in Lightroom.
 The first thing you’ll need to do is open your headshot in Lightroom.
-To do this, go to the File menu and select “Open.”
-Then, proceed with the following.
+To do this, go to the File menu and select “Open with Lightroom” Then, proceed with the following steps.

 Step 1: Crop and Straighten Your Images

 The first step in editing your headshots is to crop and straighten them.
-This is important because it ensures that your photo is properly composed and looks its best.
+This is important because it ensures that your photo is properly composed and the face gets the most focus.

 Step 2: Fix Any Lens Distortion